fabioberger/airtable-go/README.md

 ### Usage

-Create an instance of the Airtable-go client:
+Create an instance of the airtable-go client:

 ```go
 import (